 top of page

-For the planting we interspersed formal domes of yew with wispy grasses complimented by pops of colour throughout the year from a selection of perennials and bulbs suited to this fairly dry and shady area.
+Formal domes of evergreen yew were interspersed with wispy grasses complimented by pops of colour throughout the year from a selection of low maintenance perennials and bulbs suited to this fairly dry and shady area.

 A re-purposed copper cheese vat provided a wonderful focal point as a water feature.